 While all the statistics listed above are grim, one stands out to us: more than 50% of data breaches and data theft occur from inside the company.
 This means that confidential records and paper information have been stolen by internal employees.
 By outsourcing your paper and hard drive shredding to security professionals at Shred With Us, you can guarantee the complete security of your financial clients.

 Outsourcing your shredding duties is a good idea.
 Employee negligence is a real thing; sometimes employees do not understand the importance of proper document destruction.
 Thieves regularly go through trash bins, searching for documents that contain private information.
-This private information is then sold to other criminals via the internet, inherently hurting the customer and briefcase of money damaging the reputation of the financial institution.
+This private information is then sold to other criminals via the internet, inherently hurting the customer and damaging the reputation of the financial institution.

 The success of financial institutions is directly correlated with the perceived safety of doing business with them.
 Reputation and integrity are everything when it comes to business, and a breach in security can mean the difference between a happy client base and customers choosing to move to another financial firm.
 Financial credentials, Social Security information, credit card track data, and identity are just a few of the highly sensitive pieces of data that financial institutions deal with on a regular basis.